TunnelBear vs Windscribe 2026: Which VPN Is Actually Worth It?

 - Home lab enthusiasts needing router-level VPN

-- Budget-conscious users who want a free tier that doesn't feel like a punishment
+- Budget-conscious users who want a free tier that feels legitimate

 - Users in heavily censored regions (Stealth + WStunnel protocols)